pingcap/docs-cn/system-tables/system-table-inspection-result.md

 DETAILS   | the cluster has 2 different tidb versions, execute the sql to see more detail: select * from information_schema.cluster_info where type='tidb'
 ```

-### `critical-error` diagnosis rule
+### `critical-error` diagnostic rule

-In `critical-error` diagnosis rule, the following two diagnosis rules are executed:
+In `critical-error` diagnostic rule, the following two diagnostic rules are executed:

 * Detect whether the cluster has the following errors by querying the related monitoring system tables in the metrics schema: